Yoast/wordpress-seo/readme.txt

 = 14.7 =
 Release Date: August 4th, 2020

+Say hi to Yoast SEO 14.7, chock-full of enhancements to help you with your site's SEO.
+Have you heard about the addition of XML sitemaps in WordPress 5.5?
+The Yoast SEO plugin is completely prepared for this.
+We also have some great news for users of the Web Stories plugin.
+Read more about those changes in [our release post](https://yoa.st/release-14-7)!

 Enhancements:

  * Adds support for adding metadata to Web Stories (the `web-story` post type) from the [Web Stories](https://github.com/google/web-stories-wp) plugin.
 Props to [swissspidy](https://github.com/swissspidy)